Splashcard04/Map-Key/src/ReMapper/Wiki.md

 ### Primitive Shape

-`primitiveShape` generates a 3d shae primitive from geometry cubes.
+`primitiveShape` generates a 3d shape primitive from geometry cubes.
 As of now, the only available shapes are `prism`, `ringSphere`, and `ringCone`.

 #### Example